 Work placement opportunities are encouraged as part of the stage two Professional Studies module.
 Past students have undertaken work as gallery intern, artist’s assistant, art educators and curatorial assistant.
 These forms of professional practice can also be further developed as part of stage three through the Major Critical Study module.

 For application information please see our how to apply page.

 Prospective students should present a portfolio of work and sketchbook activity.

 Standard entry requirements apply.
-A typical offer would be 280 UCAS tariff points for qualifications included in the UCAS tariff.
-In addition, applicants are expected to have studied an art or art-related subject in an A-level or BTEC Level 3 Diploma, or equivalent qualification, or a Foundation Diploma in Art and Design.
+A typical offer would be BCC at A-Level or DMM at BTEC .
+In addition, applicants are expected to have studied an art or art-related subject in an A-Level or BTEC Level 3 Diploma, or equivalent qualification, or a Foundation Diploma in Art and Design.
 Applicants are interviewed and are requested to provide a portfolio of their own work in art and design.
 International students may submit their portfolio electronically.
 Students with a relevant HND or foundation degree with a suitable profile of achievement may be admitted onto year two or three.

 Foundation Entry Requirements

 Admission to this foundation programme is normally DEE at A-Level or MPP at BTEC.
 However, we would also like to hear from you if you have professional or industry experience instead, a range of other qualifications or self-developed subject knowledge that relates to the programme you wish to study.